matthias-reis/carda-gatsby/content/articles/2021/07/zement-rohstoff-1.md

 ---
 **With their third LP, Zement deliver neo-krautrock/psychedelic at its best – perfectly composed with beautiful techno borrowings.
 "Rohstoff" is a thoroughly danceable record that fits well into our times**.

 The new album is anything but overproduced.
-On the contrary, I would say it's quite the opposite: You can find lots of spontaneous moments on "Rohstoff" (Engl.: "raw material").
+I would even say it's quite the opposite: You can find lots of spontaneous moments on "Rohstoff" (Engl.: "raw material").
 Moreover, you can see possible influences not only in the DIY punk genre, from which the Würzburg based duo originates, but also in industrial, electro-pop and even warehouse techno.
 These mutual worlds have certainly not passed them without a trace.

 ## Zement get you off the couch